 She was outside throwing the ball to her dog as she does nearly every day.

-She had heard, then seen these two dogs who were aggressively barking from behind a fence and decided to bring her dog in, but before she could get her inside these two dogs hopped the fence and ran into her yard and severely attacked her dog.
+She had heard, then seen two dogs who were aggressively barking from behind a fence and decided to bring her dog in, but before she could get inside the two dogs hopped the fence and ran into her yard severely attacking her dog.

 It took only moments for this to happen.

-She rushed her to the Emergency Veterinarian where she would find the medical bills ran into the thousands of dollars.
+She rushed her dog to an emergency Veterinarian where she would find the medical bills ran into the thousands of dollars.

-She hadn't planned for something like this, and although had some money put away, she didn't have the means to pay for the medical care her furbaby would need to be well again.
+She hadn't planned for something like this, and although had some money put away, she didn't have the means to pay for the medical care her dog would need to be well again.

-Although the medical staff was sympathetic to her, they told her that she would have to make a decision to either go ahead with the surgery's or put her down.
+Although the medical staff was sympathetic to her, they told her that she would have to make a decision to either go ahead with the surgeries or put her down.

 She was devastated by that thought of doing the later, but didn't know how she was going to pay for what was needed.